Skip to navigation Skip to content

 JCA for pre-release prisoners or recently released prisoners

-Claims for income support payments may be lodged up to 3 weeks prior to the customer's release.
+Claims for income support payments may be lodged up to 3 weeks before the customer's release.
 For JCA queries related to this customer group, contact Assessment Services.

 Assessors can arrange a specialist assessment to assist a JCA report and, in some cases where the medical evidence for an ESAt indicates the person may be eligible for DSP, and the: